argoproj-labs/argocd-operator/docs/reference/argocd.md

 SCMProviders|[Empty]|List of allowed Source Code Manager (SCM) providers URL.
 Volumes | [Empty] | Configure addition volumes for the ArgoCD Application Controller component.
 This field is optional.
 VolumeMounts | [Empty] | Configure addition volume mounts for the ArgoCD Application Controller component.
 This field is optional.
+Annotations | [Empty] | Custom annotations to pods deployed by the operator Labels | [Empty] | Custom labels to pods deployed by the operator

 ### ApplicationSet Controller Example